cgsg-tt6/GoCloudCamp/README.md

 # GoCloudCamp
-You can find the task here:
+You can find the task here: https://github.com/gocloudcamp/test-assignment

+Copy the link:
 ```
 https://github.com/gocloudcamp/test-assignment
 ```